-Any historical sim is going to have a certain amount of simplification and historical inaccuracy, and BARIS works very hard to be true to history, but to make the game work well (and be fun), certain compromises were made.
+Any historical sim is going to have a certain amount of simplification and historical inaccuracy, and though BARIS worked hard to be true to history, to make the game work well (and be fun), certain compromises were made.

 The way the game works is based mostly on the US space program; much of how the Soviets did things is shoehorned into that model for the sake of simplicity and gameplay.
 For instance, the Soviets didn't have a central space agency; they had two or three bureaus that designed and produced hardware that was then approved or rejected by military and political circles.
-That would be very complex to simulate (and probably less fun), so instead they took the most important of the bureaus, which had the most influential leader for the first half of the Space Race (Korolyov's), and presented it as a NASA equivalent.
+That would be very complex to simulate (and probably less fun), so instead they took the most important of the bureaus, which had the most influential leader (Korolyov's), and presented it as a NASA equivalent.

-It should be mentioned that even the Americans had somewhat more going on than just NASA; branches of the military started some efforts toward a space program early on--in fact, Explorer was US Army, though their program dried up shortly after.
+It should be mentioned that even the Americans had somewhat more going on than just NASA; branches of the military started some efforts toward a space program early on—in fact, Explorer was an Army program, though it dried up shortly after.
 The Air Force's space program had some real substance to it and lasted into the 1960s.
 The X-20 Dyna-Soar, for instance, was USAF, not NASA.
 Likewise, the Air Force had a parallel capsule program called Blue Gemini which would have flown astronauts on military space missions.
 Blue Gemini actually flew some unmanned missions; it even refurbished a used Gemini capsule from NASA and relaunched it, accomplishing the first reuse of a spacecraft in history.
-The Manned Orbiting Lab was also USAF, and would have used a Blue Gemini capsule and a modified rocket stage; in BARIS the MOL is a mission where you dock two spacecraft together, but that can be any capsule/shuttle combination with docking capability: Gemini/Voskhod, Apollo/Soyuz, or XMS-2/Lapot.
+The Manned Orbiting Lab was also USAF, and would have used a Blue Gemini capsule and a modified rocket stage; in BARIS the MOL is a mission where you dock two spacecraft together, but that can be any capsule/shuttle combination with docking capability.

-Voskhod was modified to make it a true equivalent to Gemini, the minishuttles are substantially modified from their historical antecedents, and the direct-ascent capsules are almost entirely made up.
+Voskhod was modified to make it a true equivalent to Gemini, the minishuttles are substantially modified from their historical antecedents, and the direct-ascent capsules are also changed quite a bit.
 Also the Cricket and Duet lunar modules are inventions of the BARIS development team, since they needed one- and two-person equivalents of the Eagle and LK lunar modules, respectively.
 The open-topped one-man lander from the Lunar Gemini proposals didn't work well in gameplay testing, so it wasn't included.

-Another area where Soviet practices were made to conform to American ones concerns crewing the capsules.
+Another area where Soviet practices were made to conform to American ones is in crewing the capsules.
 The American approach was simple: 1 man on Mercury, 2 on Gemini, 3 on Apollo.
 Not so with the Soviets.
-One of the two Voskhod flights had three cosmonauts stuffed inside without space suits so they could grab the three-person prestige first, and many of the Soyuz missions held only one or two cosmonauts.
-In fact, the reason they developed the LK lunar module (called L-3 in the game) was because they planned their lunar mission to have only two cosmonauts.
-But again, it made things easier and simpler to use the American plan for BARIS--although added flexibility in crew assignments could have been one of the Soviets' advantages.
+One of the two Voskhod flights had three cosmonauts stuffed inside so they could grab the three-person prestige first, and many of the Soyuz missions held only one or two crew members.
+In fact, the reason they developed the LK lunar module (called L-3 in the game) was because they had to strip down a Soyuz to carry only two cosmonauts.
+But again, it made things easier and simpler to use the American plan for BARIS—although added flexibility in crew assignments could have been one of the Soviets' advantages.

-Then there's the naming of missions: BARIS uses the American practice of using the program name and adding a number which increments for each mission, manned or unmanned, regardless of mission type (e.g., Gemini I, II, III).
+Then there's the naming of missions: BARIS uses the occasional American practice of using the program name plus a number which increments for each mission, manned or unmanned, regardless of mission type (e.g., Gemini I, II, III).
 The Soviets tended to use different names for different types of missions.
-For instance, the unmanned (and canine-crewed) Voskhod missions were dubbed Cosmos, and unmanned Soyuz flights were named Zond ("Probe")--and both names were also used for interplanetary probes.
+For instance, the unmanned (and canine-crewed) Voskhod missions were dubbed Cosmos, and unmanned Soyuz flights were named Zond ("Probe")—while both names were also used for interplanetary probes.

-Intelligence is an area where the situation for the United States was carried over to the USSR for the sake of game balance.
-The Soviet space program was all secret, of course, and the Americans had to guess at what their counterparts were planning, with some help from what the CIA was able to sniff out.
-Fritz estimated that US intel was roughly half accurate during the Space Race, and that's how it is in BARIS--up or down 10% depending on your difficulty level.
+Intelligence is one of the few things that goes the other way: the Soviet method is forced on both sides for the sake of game balance.
+The Soviet space program was all secret, of course, and the Americans had to guess at what their counterparts were planning, with help from the CIA.
+Fritz estimated that US intel was roughly half accurate during the Space Race, and that's how it is in BARIS—up or down 10% depending on your difficulty level.
 But the Soviets always knew what the Americans were up to, since NASA's doings were open to the public.
 KGB agents could, and did, attend launches.
-This could have been one of the Soviet advantages in the game (and, in fact, it is just that in Blast Off, a spinoff to the game), but that's not how it was done in BARIS.
+This could have been one of the Soviet advantages in the game (and, in fact, it is just that in Blast Off!, a spinoff to the game), but that's not how it was done in BARIS.

-One way in which American hardware was made like the Soviet in this game is that during this time in history, the Atlas rocket could not be boosted--but in BARIS, strap-on boosters can be used with it.
-It's uncertain if this was done for game-balance purposes: not allowing boosted Atlases would make for a big handicap for the Americans early in the game.
+One way in which American hardware was made like the Soviet in this game is that during this time in history, the Atlas rocket could not be boosted—but in BARIS, strap-on boosters can be used with it.
+It was done for game-balance purposes: not allowing boosted Atlases would make for a big handicap for the Americans early in the game.